aniketsingh1023/aniketsingh1023/README.md

-Hi 👋 My name is Parag Agrawal
+Hi 👋 My name is Aniket
 ==============================

-Python Programmer | Full Stack Developer | Freelancer
+Python Programmer | Web Dev | Freelancer
 --------------------------------------------------

 I'm a Coder by passion with more than 5 years of programming experience and currently pursuing Bachelors degree with Computer Science.
 I personally prefer to work on python language.
-I have my hands on PHP, Django, NodeJS and ExpressJS.
-I also have my hands on databases like MySQL and MongoDB.
 I can also create good front-end using HTML, CSS, JS and web-dev frameworks like Bootstrap.
 I particularly adapt with different IDEs.
 Apart from web development I mastered Machine Learning and Deep Learning.
 I also practiced NLP, Computer Vision, Neural network .

 * 🌍  I'm based in Indore, India
-* ✉️  You can contact me at [paragagrawal477@gmail.com](mailto:paragagrawal477@gmail.com)
+* ✉️  You can contact me at [aniketsinghn10@gmail.com](mailto:aniketsinghn10@gmail.com)
 * 🧠  I'm learning Web3.0 ...
 * ⚡  In my leisure time I generally play strategy and adventure games on computer...